Weekly endurance sports update for the Boise community.

 The racing season is finally underway with the Spring Sprint two weekends past, and the Bengal Tri in Pocatello this last weekend.
 So many athletes and shop regulars hit PR's it would be too much to list here, but a special shoutout is deserved to Toby Miller and Erin Sandmeyer for taking the Spring Sprint overall Male/Female win, and to Travis Wood and Laura Yost for taking the overall wins in Pocatello.

-Events We're Looking Forward This Week-
+Events We're Looking Forward To-

 - This Thursday evening Paralympic athlete and local legend Willie Stewart will be giving a talk at the BSU Student Rec.
 Format will be 'inteview format' similar to our talk with Jocelyn McCauley a couple months back.
 Get to know Willie's amazing story and journey in sport.
 Please RSVP on the event site.